nmvdlei/PPMI_MAGNN/README.md

 - `data_utils.py` is a utility script that allows for the `Data` folder to be outside the repository for easier collaboration and data sharing

 **Q: How does the data preprocessing work?** <br>
-A: The preprocessing happens at initalization of a `DataLoader` object in `PPMI_dataloader.py`.
+A: Some preliminary data conversions were already done beforehand and the code for these conversion operations is available in `data_engineering` subfolders.
+Most preprocessing happens at initalization of a `DataLoader` object in `PPMI_dataloader.py`.
 Depending on some preprocessing settings the correct data is retrieved, combined and stored in the `DataLoader` class.
-The picture below illustrates the preprocessing procedures.
+The picture below illustrates the full preprocessing procedures, of which some happen in `data_engineering` and most happen in `DataLoader`.

 ![](images/preprocessing_workflow.png)